Yupopyoi/myCobot-ROS2-Unity/README.md

 ## How to Use

 Just press the play button.
-TCP connections are established automatically.
+TCP connection is established automatically.

 Note : It requires [another application](https://github.com/Yupopyoi/ROS2-Qt-Unity) created with Qt.